caseylo/manning_park_repo/README.md

 ## Notes

 This repository is intended as a project archive for supervisors, collaborators, and readers who want to understand the organization and main analyses.
-It is not intended as a full public data-release or step-by-step reproduction guide.

 ## Creator & Maintainer